RangojuNandini/Riddler-s-Retreat/README.md

 ## NOTES

--Please enter answers in lowercase letters.
+- Please enter answers in lowercase letters.

--The leaderboard updates after each player finishes.
+- The leaderboard updates after each player finishes.

--Supports multiple players in a single session.
+- Supports multiple players in a single session.